Today’s Prompt: Tell us the story of your most-prized possession.

 With no one to disturb – the ground, it did fry.

 I was, as usual, left out alone.
 My best friend was investing his time with his girlfriend.
-I wasn’t jealous.
-I felt that I could have done with a better company than my earphones.
+I wasn’t jealous although I did feel that I could have done with a better company than my earphones.

 Continue reading Day 12: Cloudy Conscience